Condo Insurance Coverage Explained

 Square One Insurance

 This condo insurance provider takes a different approach.
 They believe in creating personalized condo insurance packages.
-Insurance shoppers can choose the various types of coverage they want then pay for this accordingly.
+Insurance shoppers can choose the various types of coverage they want and then pay for this accordingly.
 While the company states condo insurance can be as low as $40. a month.
 Naturally with each additional coverage chosen the premiums are going to increase.

 Typical Types of Condo Insurance Coverage